-Elsewhere, including in Norway, “ski touring” will often mean “Alpine ski touring”, that is much steeper ascents, either done as day tours or sometimes as part of a point-to-point trip.
+Elsewhere, including in Norway or the European Alps, “ski touring” will often mean “Alpine ski touring”, that is much steeper ascents, either done as day tours or sometimes as part of a point-to-point trip.
 The Swedes call this a “topptur”, or “peak tour”.
 The skis and boots used are more similar to downhill skiing, but with a heel which can be freed for climbing and fixed for descents (unless using Telemark equipment, when the heel is always free even when skiing downhill).
 Skins are used for the ascent, which may take several hours, and the skins are then removed for a thrilling off-piste trip to the bottom.
 This type of skiing is also sometimes called “ski mountaineering” or “randonee skiing”.
-This is the type of skiing featured on our Alpine Ski Touring in Romsdal experience.
+We don’t currently offer this type of tour (but we may do in the future!).

 Any of these, when they are “off-piste” skiing away from prepared trails, are also sometimes referred to as “backcountry skiing”.